23 Foods That Help Lower Bad Cholesterol

 11. Flaxseeds

 Flaxseeds are a great source of omega-3 fatty acids and fiber, which can help lower LDL cholesterol levels.
-Sprinkling ground flaxseeds on yogurt, oatmeal, or salads can add a nutty flavor while boosting the nutritional profile of your meals.
+Ground flaxseeds are easier for your body to digest and can be sprinkled on yogurt, oatmeal, or smoothies.
+You can also use them as an egg substitute in baking by mixing one tablespoon of ground flaxseed with three tablespoons of water.

 12. Dark Chocolate